"Should I Give Up Now?" Investigating LLM Pitfalls in Software Engineering: Introduction and Background

-\looseness=-1 The rise of AI assistants has introduced innovative techniques for integrating AI into tasks traditionally performed by humans.
-Large language models (LLMs) like ChatGPT can engage in conversations, enhancing productivity~\cite{schmidhuber_2021} and improving work quality~\cite{sridhara_2023}.
-ChatGPT's widespread accessibility has made it popular among students and professionals in computer science and SE~\cite{okonkwo_2021}, serving as a valuable tool to guide learning and support task completion in these fields~\cite{kazemitabaar_2023, tian_2023, mock2024generative}.
+has introduced innovative methods for integrating AI into traditionally human tasks.
+ChatGPT enhances productivity~\cite{schmidhuber_2021}, improves work quality~\cite{sridhara_2023}, and is widely accessible to students and professionals in computer science and SE~\cite{okonkwo_2021}.
+It supports learning, task completion~\cite{kazemitabaar_2023, tian_2023, mock2024generative}, and automates repetitive tasks to reduce cognitive load~\cite{sridhara_2023, schmidhuber_2021, Guo_2023}.

-While LLMs offer many advantages for SE, such as automating repetitive tasks and reducing cognitive load ~\cite{sridhara_2023, schmidhuber_2021, Guo_2023}, researchers have identified limitations \cite{chen_2021, jalil_2023, balhorn_nodate}, including potential negative impacts on users' cognitive skills~\cite{heersmink2024use} and risks of over-reliance leading to wasted time and ineffective use~\cite{kazemitabaar2023novices}.
-LLMs can also generate incorrect code~\cite{zhong_2024, fan_2023, tian_2023, kabir_2024}, causing frustration, especially for novices working on SE tasks (such as students completing foreign coding tasks)~\cite{vaithilingam_2022, choudhuri_2023}.

-Given the known limitations, it is still unknown how to handle errors introduced by LLMs and optimize their interactions for efficient and high-quality task completion.
-To fill this gap, we would like to investigate the failure cases during human-LLM interactions, the underlying causes, and potential solutions, focusing on ChatGPT for software development tasks.
-Our goal is to understand how individuals approach coding tasks using LLM, identify strategies to mitigate failures and explore users' perceptions and approaches to addressing issues with imperfect LLMs.
-Correspondingly, we asked the following three research questions (RQs):